djmsampson/layout2/tbx/layoutdoc/uixHButtonBox.md

 ## Syntax

-* `hbb = uix.HButtonBox()` creates a new, default, *unparented* horizontal button box.
+`b = uix.HButtonBox()` creates a new, default, *unparented* horizontal button box.
 This is a type of [horizontal layout](uixHBox.md) specialized for arranging a row of buttons, checkboxes, or similar graphical elements.
 All elements are given equal size and by default are centered in the drawing area.
 The justification can be changed as required.

-* `hbb = uix.HButtonBox( n1, v1, n2, v2, ... )` also sets one or more property values.
+`b = uix.HButtonBox(n1,v1,n2,v2,...)` also sets one or more property values.

 ## Properties